ethyca/fides/docs/fidesops/docs/guides/reporting.md

 ## Overview

 The reporting feature allows you to fetch information about privacy requests.
-You can opt for high-level or more detailed information about the individual queries executed internally.
+You can opt for high-level status information, or get more detailed information about the status of the requests on each of your collections.

 ## High-level Status